oslabs-beta/onyx/README.md

 });
 ```

-And yes, the developer must provide the serializer callback that `deserializeUser()` will store.
+And yes, the developer must provide the deserializer callback that `deserializeUser()` will store.

 ## Digging Deeper